AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Azure_IoT_Hub/Configure_Azure_IoT_Hub_integration.md

 ### Clean up resources

 To delete previously created Azure resources, including the specified storage account and IoT hub, execute this script:

+!!!
+Warning
+    Removal of these resources will cause the integration with {{ coiote_short_name }} to stop working.

 ```bash
 # Delete the storage account